dsestero/download_uncompress/README.markdown

 ##Usage

-It is convenient to specify via hiera the default bae url to be used to download software distributions; typically it would be some kind of internal repository where software binary packages are made available.
+It is convenient to specify via hiera the default base url to be used to download software distributions; typically it would be some kind of internal repository where software binary packages are made available.
 An example hiera (JSON) declaration would be as follows:

 ```
 {